Big Data In HR And How To Capitalize On Its Power

 - Variety: Businesses collect data in various forms, including structured data that fits into neat rows and columns and unstructured data that is often embedded in reports and emails.

 - Veracity: All information must be reliable and trustworthy.
-When dealing with big data, you quickly realize how messy things can become without proper data analysis.
+When dealing with this data, you quickly realize how messy things can become without proper data analysis.
 You cannot necessarily count on perfect accuracy and quality in large data sets in their raw state.
 Big data analytics relies on the data cleaning process to nullify the inevitable errors within large data sets.

 Big data has become a critical tool in recruiting, hiring, onboarding, training, professional development, employee performance, compensation and reducing turnover.
-Companies that leverage big data analytics can discover information about their corporate cultures and subcultures to make smarter and better decisions that help employees at every step, from initial candidate status to promotion and development.
+Companies that leverage the data analytics can discover information about their corporate cultures and subcultures to make smarter and better decisions that help employees at every step, from initial candidate status to promotion and development.

 What Questions Can Big Data Answer?